chughes003r/FrequencyPaper/README.md

 # The following is also available as a Word file on the Git

-# This data and code correspondes to results published in Hughes, Christopher L., et al. "Perception of microstimulation frequency in human somatosensory cortex."
+# This data and code corresponds to results published in Hughes, Christopher L., et al. "Perception of microstimulation frequency in human somatosensory cortex."
 Elife 10 (2021): e65128.

 All of this code was run in MATLAB 2019b.